intellectsoft-uk/symfony-skeleton/README.md

 $ composer create-project intellectsoft/backend-skeleton target-directory
 ```

-Then simple wizart will be started to finish project configuration.
+Then simple wizard will be started to finish project configuration.
 It will change project name in `composer.json`, for docker-compose and set correct namespaces.

 ## What's included